determined-ai/determined/docs/training/model-management/checkpoints.rst

  User-Defined Checkpoint Metadata
 **********************************

-You can add arbitrary user-defined metadata to a checkpoint via the Python API.
+You can add arbitrary user-defined metadata to a checkpoint via the Python SDK.
 This feature is useful for storing post-training metrics, labels, information related to deployment, etc.

 .. code:: python